VincentZhangZYJ/netFlixLike/README.md

 Used to make the API call in componnentDidMount in NetFlix Class, now update NetFlix to functionional Component and use useEffect instead of componentDidMount.<br/>

-Update styles to make MyList and Recommendations right under NetFlix Logo, it was required to display two list right bottom of  page.
-Now updated the styles.<br/>

 Update button styles to visibility so it won't impact the layout.<br/>

 Integrated with SASS, css-module,